Bnorval/SQL_Project_Data_Job_Analysis/README.md

 for tools that can manage large amounts of a variety of data.

 - **Integration of Software Developement:** Many collaborative tools are found here such as Jenkins and Gitlab.
-These tools are found in a variety of industries such as software development or website development.
+These tools are found in a variety of industries such as software or website development.
 Being able to analyze data and collaborate with others is a big selling point.

 - **Cloud computing and Machine Learning:** Cloud Platforms such as Kubernetes and machine larning libraries